 Read more about Ruth Paine's and Marina Oswald's friendship and the Ruth Paine House Museum at JFK.org/Blog/.

 Ideal for everyone ― individuals, groups, students, adults, families ― tours of the Ruth Paine House Museum are available to the public.
+Special COVID protocols are currently in place regarding tours.
+Please see the reservation page for details.
 Click on "Make Reservation" on the right side of this page.
 Please note: After you have completed your credit card transaction, your confirmation will indicate that your status is PENDING.
 Although it indicates pending, your reservation has gone through and been completed.
-The interactive, docent-led tours will last approximately 90 minutes and are limited to 12 persons.
-For information on group tours, call (972) 721-3729.
+For information on group tours, call (972) 721-4754 or 972-721-3700.